B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/IdentifySpuriousGeneSchema.rst

     GCA-000427075-protein1286	Choice	1c
     #

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the `IdentifySpuriousGenes documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifySpuriousGenes.html>`_.
+To see the expected output structure, refer to the "Outputs" section in the :doc:`IdentifySpuriousGenes documentation </SchemaRefinery/Modules/IdentifySpuriousGenesOutputDescription>`.

 Conclusion
 ----------

-You have successfully identified spurious genes in a genomic schema using the `IdentifySpuriousGenes` module for `Schema`.
+You have successfully identified spurious genes in a schema using the :doc:`IdentifySpuriousGene </SchemaRefinery/Modules/IdentifySpuriousGenes>`.

-For more information on the `IdentifySpuriousGenes` module, refer to the `IdentifySpuriousGenes documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifySpuriousGenes.html>`_.